StasMasorov/hexlet-git/NEW.md

-I love my code
+I love my code.
-my code ia the best code in me home
+My code is the best code what I can to do!